 ‘I heard Durmstrang is in the Czech Republic,’ Ron said.

-‘The Czech Republic is a landlocked country, Ron,’ Hermione replied.
+‘The Czech Republic is a land-locked country, Ron,’ Hermione replied.
 ‘Travelling by ship would be very impractical.’

 ‘If everyone could find a seat on their house tables.’
 Dumbledore held his wand against his throat to magnify his voice over the hubbub.
-‘Let’s give a good impression to our guests, shall we.’
+‘Let’s give a good impression to our guests, shall we?’

 Everyone scrambled back to the tables and Harry found himself squished between Katie and a sixth year boy.
-Harry tucked his elbows in as far as possible and tried not to think about the warmth of the two of them, but each time he made some space to breath, they seemed to seep into it.
+Harry tucked his elbows in as far as possible and tried not to think about the warmth of the two of them, but each time he made some space to breathe, they seemed to seep into it.